bpfverif/agni/README.md

 ```

 ### Expected Result for Long Version
-The two aggregate tables produced by the script (one for verification and one for synthesis) should exactly match the
+The two aggregate tables produced by the script, one for verification and one
-specific row from the table (kernel version 5.9) in Fig.5(a) and Fig.5(b), respectively.
+for synthesis, should exactly match the specific row from the table (kernel
+version 5.9) in Fig.5(a) and Fig.5(b), respectively.

 ### Explanation